-For companies that operate in Delaware in a brick-and-mortar business, home business or online business, there are additional requirements to maintain compliance, such as business licenses or permits.
+For companies that operate in Delaware in a brick-and-mortar business, home business or online business, there often additional requirements to maintain compliance, such as business licenses or permits.

 For a minimum stock corporation, (companies with 5,000 shares of stock, or less) your Franchise Tax is currently $225 a year, which is a flat-rate unrelated to the company’s income.

 For a maximum stock corporation, (companies with more than 5,000 shares) your Franchise Tax will be at least $300 and can increase based on a number of factors.
 If your Delaware corporation Franchise Tax Fee is not paid on or before March 1 of each year, you will be charged a late fee as well as interest, and your Delaware corporation will lose its Good Standing status until the Franchise Tax Fee, late fee and interest are paid in full.

 The second compliance requirement for Delaware is the Registered Agent Fee.
 The Delaware Registered Agent’s job is to forward service of process and serve as a liaison between your company and the state of Delaware.

 When we receive correspondence from the Delaware Secretary of State for your company, we will send it to the Communications Contact for your company.
 We will also monitor your Franchise Tax status and remind you when it’s time to pay it.
 Failure to pay your Registered Agent fees on time may result in penalties and/or loss of your Good Standing Status.

 If you have any questions or concerns about how to keep your Delaware LLC or corporation in compliance, please feel free to call us at 1-800-345-CORP.